amaddahi/neo4j_healthcheck/README.md

 	 neo4j_health:latest                                           \
 	 -m page_cache -p 3 -i Min -c -b 7617 -v

-	 # This example assumes the instance is running on host_ip address, with bolt port accessible via 7617
+	 # This example reports/plots on metrics, as well as runs a healthcheck against the logs/conf files as well as
+	 the online DB.
+Bolt port is by default set to 7687, however in this example, our instance is running on a non-default port.
+Furthermore, the instance is running on host_ip address.

+	 docker run                                    \
+	 -v <DIRPATH>/metrics:/app/metrics             \
+	 -v <DIRPATH>/metrics_plots:/app/metrics_plots \
+	 neo4j_health:latest  -m cypher -v

+	 #The above example only generates report/plots for the provide metrics.

 </pre>